mbalar/ds_tutorial/_posts/2016-10-10-getting-setup-python-for-data-science.md

 ### Wrap up

 We've now setup our environment, learned about Jupyter, and explored some of the capabilities of Pandas.
-If you want to go more in-depth take a look at the additional resources, otherwise move onto the [next post](http://www.mitalbalar.com "Data Exploration") where we'll import and work with real data as we go furthur into the exploration process.
+If you want to go more in-depth take a look at the additional resources, otherwise move onto the [next post](http://www.mitalbalar.com "Data Exploration") where we'll import and work with real data as we dive into the data exploration process.

 ### Additional Resources